Tonsil Stones Treatment and Removal Guide

 What are Tonsil Stones?

-Tonsil stones, which are known scientifically as “tonsilloliths”, are discrete accumulations of hardened calcium, mucus and bacteria.
-Other chemicals and various anaerobic sulfur compounds are also found in the stones.
+Tonsil stones, which are known scientifically as “tonsilloliths”, are discrete accumulations of hardened calcium, food debris, mucus and bacteria.
+Other various anaerobic sulfur compounds are also found in the stones.
 It is the presence of these sulfur compounds that causes the disagreeable odor associated with the condition.
 These materials will occasionally collect on the tonsils of the soft palate near the roof of the mouth or at the back of the tongue.
 Stones may manifest in clusters or individually.
-Commonly, they form in the tonsil crypts; the concave structures, that exist on the surface of the tonsils.
+Commonly, they form in the tonsil crypts; the concave structures that exist on the surface of the tonsils.
 Their colors range from white to light brown.
 A typical stone is approximately one half millimeter wide and weighs 200 to 300 milligrams.
 Larger stones are noted regularly.
 Obviously, these formations appear only in people whose tonsils have not been removed.
 To anyone who has had the opportunity to look inside one of these globules, its offensive aesthetic characteristics are powerful and immediately apparent; due predominantly to the intense, putrid aroma that it emits.